History and Mission

 In 1916 the Boy Scouts of America received a charter from the Sixty-Fourth Congress of the United States “to promote, through organization, and cooperation with other agencies, the ability of boys to do things for themselves and others, to train them in Scout craft, and to teach them patriotism, courage, self-reliance, and kindred virtues, using the methods which are now in common use by the Boy Scouts.”

-Today’s program begins with boys in the first grade and includes young men and women in the high school aged Exploring program.
+Today’s program begins with boys and girls in the first grade and includes young men and women in the high school aged Exploring program.
 Teaching youth and adults to make value judgments and the importance of traditional values continue to make the Scouting program strong.

 Click here for additional Suwannee River Area Council History